Benawi/Reciep-App/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

 - We wanted to take a moment to express my sincere gratitude for the opportunity to work with you all on this project.
-- Microverse, thank you for providing the structure, guidance and community to help me level up my skills as a developer.
+- Microverse, thank you for providing the structure, guidance, and community to help me level up my skills as a developer.
 The experiential learning model has been invaluable in improving my coding abilities and collaboration skills.
-I appreciate the code reviews and feedback to help me write cleaner, more professional code..
+I appreciate the code reviews and feedback to help me write cleaner, more professional code.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>